geogardenclub/geogardenclub.github.io/docs/develop/installation.md

 ## FVM

-FVM (Flutter Version Management) is a tool that allows you to manage multiple versions of Flutter on your machine.
+[FVM (Flutter Version Management)](https://fvm.app/) is a tool that allows you to manage multiple versions of Flutter on your machine.
 It is not required, but it is recommended.

 To install FVM, run the following commands:

 ```shell
 brew tap leoafarias/fvm
 brew install fvm
 ```
-Then, run the following command to install the latest version of Flutter:
+Then, inside the GGC app's top-level directory, run the following command to install the latest version of Flutter:

 ```shell
 fvm use stable
 ```

+You can review the [FVM Basic Commands](https://fvm.app/documentation/guides/basic-commands) page for more details on how to configure your environment.

-To set the default version of Flutter to the latest version, run the following command:
+To set a version of Flutter as the global default for all Flutter projects on your machine, you can run the "global" command.
+For example:

 ```shell
 fvm global stable
 ```

+This is important because our development environment (IDE run commands, shell scripts, etc) just invoke `flutter`, not `fvm flutter`.
+So the idea is to use FVM to set the "global" version of flutter to whatever version we want to be using.
+You should still refer to the #tool-versions channel to see the recommended Flutter version at any given time.

+Note that you still run `flutter upgrade` when a new version of Flutter is released to make FVM aware of it.

 ## Firebase CLI and FlutterFire CLI